hoehermann/purple-gowhatsapp/README.md

   * Stickers may or may not appear animated depending on loader.
 * Special messages:
   * Voice calls are not supported (a warning is displayed).
-  * Polls are not supported (a warning is displayed).
   * Other special messages are ignored silently.
 * No support for mark-up in outgoing messages.
   Note: Due to the internal use of [purple_markup_strip_html](https://docs.imfreedom.org/pidgin2/util_8h.html#a0f02bb7e180bb04fb74c8f39564902ee), you need to use a br-tag instead of newline.
 Pidgin does that automatically, but other clients might not.